FewerElk/FewerElktest/README.md

 # Ask-project
-Put here suggestions for me (I like create Python 3 librairie)
+Put suggestions for me, idea for what I can create in the discussion (I like create Python 3 librairie)